pkpio/pkpio.github.io/_posts/2020-11-02-why-blockchain-was-created.md

 > The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.

 To summarize, Bitcoin was created in the hopes of building a new form of money that is not controlled by a single central entity - such as the central banks.
 A system where no single person, company or even government has the capacity to manipulate the supply of money.
 Bitcoin runs on a fully decentralized system.
 News coins are issued at a defined rate and are distributed in a well defined structure.

+Like any currency, Bitcoin has its own set of problems:

+__Not widely accepted:__ There are not many merchants - online or offline, that accept Bitcoin as a mode of payment.
+This is like the classic [Chicken-and-egg](https://en.wikipedia.org/wiki/Chicken_or_the_egg) problem.
+This applies to any currency - digital or otherwise, in its infancy.
+While fiat currencies could draw upon the trust people have in their governments to enjoy wider adoption.
+The case for digital currencies is yet to unfold.

+__No valuation guarantee:__ Since there is no central authority backing Bitcoins, no one can guarantee its minimum valuation. __Bitcoin relies on Mathematical properties to earn trust__ and its __value is linked to its adoption by a growing base of users, merchants, and startups__.
+If a large group of merchants decide to “dump” Bitcoins and leave the system, its valuation will decrease greatly.
+This will immensely hurt users who have a large amount of wealth invested in Bitcoins.
+The decentralized nature of bitcoin is both a curse and blessing.

+__Volatile valuation:__ The value of bitcoin is highly volatile.
+This makes it harder to use it for exchaning goods and service.
+For example, if Alice sold a car for 1 bitcoin on 17th Dec 2017 (1 BTC = 19,166 USD) and decided to use that money to pay for a fancy new year party 2 weeks later on 31st Dec 2017 (1 BTC = 13,060 USD), the value of her car sale has eroded significantly (in real dollar terms) in just under 2 weeks!

+__Irreversable transactions:__ This could be seen as both an advantage and disadvantage.
+When a transaction is made using Bitcoins, it is irreversable.
+In the current banking system, if your card was stolen and someone made fradulent purchases on it, or you made a purchase and the seller didn't send the product; it is possible to reverse the transaction.
+All transactions with Bitcoin are irreversible so there are __no fraud protections__.

+__Deflation:__ Since the total number of bitcoins is capped at 21 million, it will cause deflation - the value of money increasing over time.
+Each bitcoin could be worth more and more as the total number of Bitcoins maxes out.
+This system is designed to reward early adopters.
+Since each bitcoin could be valued higher with each passing day, people will be more inclined to save it as an asset; rather than spend it like a currency.
+Despite its initial intentions, this makes it more of a digital asset than a currency.
+Infact Bitcoin is now often referred to as Digital gold.

 Blockchain